macmike/cloud-architecture.io/content/pages/about.md

 ### Soft-Practice Ltd.

-The site is run by [Soft-Practice Ltd.](https://soft-practice.com) a UK-based Cloud, Cyber & Agile Consultancy company for the good of the development community.
+The site is hosted by [Soft-Practice Ltd.](https://soft-practice.com) a UK-based Cloud, Cyber & Agile Consultancy company for the good of the development community.